Flavia Wasserfallen: Political career

 Between 2012 and 2018 she was a member of the Grand Council of Bern and the co-secretary of the SP.
 She succeeded Evi Alleman (who was elected into the executive council of Bern) in the National Council in June 2018.
 After Simonetta Sommaruga announced her resignation from the Federal Council in November 2022, she was considered a potential candidate, but she declined, alleging her envisioned candidacy to the Council of States.
+During the 2023 Swiss federal election, Wasserfallen was elected into the Council of States (Switzerland).

 Political views

 She advocates for equal pay and affordable health care.
 She advocates for better working conditions in relation to the patients and she is the president of the Mother and Father Counseling Association.
 In September 2020, she was a co-founder of FC Helvetia, the female football team of the Swiss Parliament.
-In November 2022, Wasserfallen cut her hair in solidarity with the women in Iran, who where protesting against the Government in Iran after the death of Mahsa Amini.
+In November 2022, Wasserfallen cut her hair in solidarity with the women in Iran, who were protesting against the Government in Iran after the death of Mahsa Amini.

 Personal life

+Wasserfallen is married to Omar El Mohib.
+They have three children (born 2008, 2012 and 2016).

-She is married and has three children and has her municipal citizenship in Langnau im Emmental and Ferenbalm.
+Her place of origin is Langnau im Emmental and Ferenbalm.